Feucht: History

 Since the Middle Ages Feucht has been a centre for beekeeping and honey production referred to as Zeidlerei.
 Lebkuchen, the famous gingerbread of Nuremberg, is based on honey from Feucht.
-Feucht was also the location of the kaserne of the U.S. Army's 4/11th Armored Cavalry Regiment, until it's recall to Fort Lewis, Washington in 1992 during the drawdown of the USAREUR.
+Feucht was also the location of the kaserne of the U.S. Army's 4/11th Armored Cavalry Regiment, until its recall to Fort Lewis, Washington in 1992 during the drawdown of the USAREUR.